Raymond James & Associates Sells 78,240 Shares of Republic Services, Inc. (NYSE:RSG)

 Raymond James & Associates cut its position in Republic Services, Inc. (NYSE:RSG – Get Rating) by 10.5% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 666,468 shares of the business services provider’s stock after selling 78,240 shares during the quarter.
 Raymond James & Associates owned 0.21% of Republic Services worth $88,307,000 as of its most recent SEC filing.

-Several other large investors have also recently bought and sold shares of the company.
-BI Asset Management Fondsmaeglerselskab A S bought a new position in Republic Services in the first quarter valued at about $241,000.
-WINTON GROUP Ltd raised its position in shares of Republic Services by 1.2% during the first quarter.
-WINTON GROUP Ltd now owns 16,440 shares of the business services provider’s stock worth $2,178,000 after acquiring an additional 195 shares during the last quarter.
-Nippon Life Global Investors Americas Inc. raised its position in shares of Republic Services by 25.1% during the first quarter.
-Nippon Life Global Investors Americas Inc. now owns 75,560 shares of the business services provider’s stock worth $10,036,000 after acquiring an additional 15,170 shares during the last quarter.
-GSA Capital Partners LLP bought a new position in shares of Republic Services during the first quarter worth about $507,000.
-Finally, Atlas Capital Advisors LLC raised its position in shares of Republic Services by 92.9% during the first quarter.
-Atlas Capital Advisors LLC now owns 519 shares of the business services provider’s stock worth $69,000 after acquiring an additional 250 shares during the last quarter.
+A number of other hedge funds also recently made changes to their positions in RSG.
+Glassman Wealth Services raised its position in shares of Republic Services by 116.8% during the first quarter.
+Glassman Wealth Services now owns 206 shares of the business services provider’s stock worth $27,000 after acquiring an additional 111 shares during the last quarter.
+Godsey & Gibb Associates bought a new position in shares of Republic Services during the fourth quarter worth about $28,000.
+Masso Torrence Wealth Management Inc. acquired a new stake in Republic Services during the fourth quarter worth approximately $32,000.
+FinTrust Capital Advisors LLC grew its stake in Republic Services by 123.6% during the first quarter.
+FinTrust Capital Advisors LLC now owns 237 shares of the business services provider’s stock worth $32,000 after purchasing an additional 131 shares during the period.
+Finally, Confluence Wealth Services Inc. acquired a new stake in Republic Services during the fourth quarter worth approximately $33,000.
 92.80% of the stock is currently owned by institutional investors.

-A number of brokerages have recently issued reports on RSG.
-StockNews.com downgraded Republic Services from a “strong-buy” rating to a “buy” rating in a research report on Monday, August 15th.
-Bank of America raised Republic Services from a “neutral” rating to a “buy” rating and raised their target price for the stock from $140.00 to $150.00 in a research note on Friday, May 13th.
-Deutsche Bank Aktiengesellschaft raised their target price on Republic Services from $147.00 to $158.00 in a research note on Tuesday, August 9th.
+Several research firms recently commented on RSG.
+Oppenheimer raised their target price on Republic Services from $139.00 to $154.00 and gave the stock an “outperform” rating in a research note on Monday, August 8th.
 Morgan Stanley raised their target price on Republic Services from $147.00 to $157.00 and gave the stock an “overweight” rating in a research note on Monday, August 8th.
-Finally, Oppenheimer raised their target price on Republic Services from $139.00 to $154.00 and gave the stock an “outperform” rating in a research note on Monday, August 8th.
-Two investment analysts have rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, Republic Services has an average rating of “Moderate Buy” and an average target price of $148.33.
+StockNews.com cut Republic Services from a “strong-buy” rating to a “buy” rating in a research note on Monday, August 15th.
+Bank of America raised Republic Services from a “neutral” rating to a “buy” rating and raised their price objective for the company from $140.00 to $150.00 in a research note on Friday, May 13th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Republic Services from $147.00 to $158.00 in a research note on Tuesday, August 9th.
+Two research analysts have rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $148.33.

-Republic Services (NYSE:RSG – Get Rating) last announced its earnings results on Thursday, August 4th.
-The business services provider reported $1.32 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.18 by $0.14.
-The company had revenue of $3.41 billion for the quarter, compared to analysts’ expectations of $3.30 billion.
+Republic Services (NYSE:RSG – Get Rating) last issued its quarterly earnings results on Thursday, August 4th.
+The business services provider reported $1.32 EPS for the quarter, topping analysts’ consensus estimates of $1.18 by $0.14.
+The business had revenue of $3.41 billion for the quarter, compared to analyst estimates of $3.30 billion.
 Republic Services had a return on equity of 16.18% and a net margin of 11.31%.
-Republic Services’s quarterly revenue was up 21.4% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $1.09 earnings per share.
-On average, sell-side analysts forecast that Republic Services, Inc. will post 4.78 earnings per share for the current fiscal year.
+Republic Services’s quarterly revenue was up 21.4% compared to the same quarter last year.
+During the same period last year, the company posted $1.09 earnings per share.
+As a group, analysts anticipate that Republic Services, Inc. will post 4.78 EPS for the current year.

 Republic Services Increases Dividend